Natasha Rae-Dean (MSc, MBACP) Registered BACP Humanistic Counsellor

 - Play Therapy

-I have worked with clients in a counselling setting for four years, many of whom were working through trauma, anxiety, depression and bereavement.
+I have worked with clients in a counselling setting for over five years, many of whom were working through trauma, anxiety, depression and bereavement.
 I continue to attend courses on a regular basis to further expand my knowledge.
 I currently tutor trainee counsellors at Staffordshire University on a part-time basis.